lussierc/africa_db/writing/report.md

 ##### Results
 Based on the results from our query, the MENA (Middle East and North Africa) region seems to be happier than the SSA (Sub-Saharan Africa).
 The top of the list in terms of HPI rankings were dominated by MENA countries when comparing MENA and SSA countries.
 This makes sense because MENA countries have been found to be better off economically and are often more developed than SSA countries.

-Here are a portion of our results:
+Here is a portion of our results:
 ```
 22|Palestine|Middle East and North Africa|72.6|4.6|24%|1.2|34.5
 30|Algeria|Middle East and North Africa|74.3|5.6|24%|2.1|33.3